 How to lock cells in Excel and protect formulas [easy guide]

 If you are working on a shared workbook, you may want to protect all or some of the cells to prevent unwanted changes from other users.
 This is also valid if you’re going to send a report and you don’t want people modifying it or changing the file structure or the formulas.
-That is why it’s important that you learn how to lock cells in Excel.
+That is why you must learn how to lock cells in Excel.

 In this article, I’ll show you: